8 Sights in Esslingen am Neckar, Germany (with Map and Images)

 Katharinenlindenturm

-The Katharinenlinde, located north of Esslingen am Neckar, on the Rüderner Heide at 48° 46′ 12.7" N, 9° 17′ 50.2" E, is considered the scene of the regional legend of St. Catherine of Alexandria, who made her the founder and patron saint of Esslingen's St. Catherine's Hospital.
-In 1957, the Katharinenlindenturm, an observation tower of the Swabian Alb Association located at 48° 46′ 15" N, 9° 17′ 48" E, was built near the lime tree.
-It is made of reinforced concrete and is 17 meters high.
-Almost on the same site, a managed shelter with a wooden, low tower had already been built in 1899.
+The Katharinenlinde, located north of Esslingen am Neckar, on the Rüderner Heide at 48° 46′ 12.7" N, 9° 17′ 50.2" E, is considered the scene of the regional legend of St. Catherine of Alexandria, who elevated her to the foundress and patron saint of Esslingen's St. Catherine's Hospital.
+In 1957, the Katharinenlinden Tower, an observation tower of the Swabian Alb Association located at 48° 46′ 15" N, 9° 17′ 48" E, was erected near the lime tree.
+It is made of reinforced concrete and is 17 metres high.
+In almost the same place, a managed shelter with a low wooden tower had already been built in 1899.

 Wikipedia: Katharinenlinde (DE)